-Tiganopsomo, which means fried bread is very easy to make.
-All you need is any kind of yeasted bread dough, which is fried in olive oil.
 Some times it is filled with cheese, such as feta or any other hard Greek cheese but when it is not filled, it can turn into a dessert by sprinkling some honey or icing sugar and cinnamon on top.

-I usually make this with leftover dough but it is so worth making it from scratch.
+I usually make this with leftover pizza dough but it is so worth making it from scratch.
 You have to be extra careful that when rolling out the dough it is not too thick as it may not cook inside.

-At the end you will find a second recipe called pseudo-tiganopsomo (fake fried bread).
 When making a savory pie, I had some leftover phyllo, so I gave it a try to see how it would work with that pastry and although it had a different texture and taste, it still tasted great.
-That day, I only added a mixture of feta and graviera cheese but sometimes I also add some fresh oregano, dill, fennel or mint, depending on what I have at hand and depending on what cheese I use.

 Both breads can be served as a snack with some honey on top.
 The contrast of salty feta and sweet honey is just amazing!